stars

 mass

-Mass is an important value here as almost every other attribute of the star can be derived from it.
+Mass is a key value here as almost every other attribute of the star can be derived from it.
 Stellar mass is expressed in solar masses (M).
 A 2 M star has twice as much mass as our Sun.
 Stars can be as small as 0.09 M to as big as 150 M.

 M = (1.98847 ± 0.00007) · 1030 kg